Lil-House/Pyarmor-Static-Unpack-1shot/README.md

 - [ ] Regenerate pyc for other backends
 - [ ] Documentation (Do not accept PR about this)

+## For CTF Challenge Makers

+Please, don't make CTF (Capture The Flag) **REVERSE** challenges that are about finding and using existing **TOOLS**.
+It is not fun for anyone.
+It is more like a game of hide-and-seek, rather than a test of skill and ingenuity.

+It is more meaningful to understand how Pyarmor or this tool works, and then try to improve them.

 ## Star Chart

 [![Stargazers over time](https://starchart.cc/Lil-House/Pyarmor-Static-Unpack-1shot.svg?variant=adaptive)](https://starchart.cc/Lil-House/Pyarmor-Static-Unpack-1shot)